blissapps/GrafanaBlissWebsite/README.md

 ### Suggested IDEs by [Cypress documentation](https://docs.cypress.io/guides/tooling/IDE-integration.html#Extensions-amp-Plugins):
-- VsCode (Best option to work with Cypress and it's free)
+- VsCode (Best option to work with Cypress and it's free).
+I strongly recommend you to use this one!
 - Intellij (Alternative solution, also free)

 ### Official framework links: